 Modern non-virtuous pathways of mind

-- Some modern forms of covetousness might include allowing ourselves to be inundated with ads through the mail, internet, billboards, etc (even for Dharma events), shopping/the need to buy/the mind that wants more and better (everything is so accessible these days), the resume-building culture (coveting status or opportunities), constantly planing for sales, coveting fame (desiring “likes” on social media), planning the next, most exotic vacation, etc. Spend some time thinking about each of these, if and why it is considered covetousness (which is a mental action) according the lamrim, whether it is a complete karma, etc. Are there others not mentioned in the teaching that apply?
+- Some modern forms of covetousness might include allowing ourselves to be inundated with ads through the mail, internet, billboards, etc (even for Dharma events), shopping/the need to buy/the mind that wants more and better (everything is so accessible these days), the resume-building culture (coveting status or opportunities), constantly planing for sales, coveting fame (desiring “likes” on social media), planning the next, most exotic vacation, etc. Spend some time thinking about each of these, if and why it is considered covetousness (which is a mental action) according to the lamrim, whether it is a complete karma, etc. Are there others not mentioned in the teaching that apply?

-- Some modern forms of malice might include ruminating about modern politics, righteous anger, ruminating about shaming/trolling on-line, generating malice towards characters in movies/on tv/in games, thoughts evoked when listening to particular types of music, etc. Spend some time thinking about each of these, if and why it is considered malice (remember, this is a mental action, though it can lead to physical and verbal actions) according the lamrim, whether it is a complete karma, etc. Are there others not mentioned in the teaching that apply?
+- Some modern forms of malice might include ruminating about modern politics, righteous anger, ruminating about shaming/trolling on-line, generating malice towards characters in movies/on tv/in games, thoughts evoked when listening to particular types of music, etc. Spend some time thinking about each of these, if and why it is considered malice (remember, this is a mental action, though it can lead to physical and verbal actions) according to the lamrim, whether it is a complete karma, etc. Are there others not mentioned in the teaching that apply?

-- Some modern forms of wrong views might include how wrong views are proliferated via modern technology, how fake news/propaganda encourages wrong views, materialist view (there is nothing after death), jihadi websites, etc. Spend some time thinking about each of these, if and why it is considered wrong views according the lamrim, whether it is a complete karma, etc. Are there others not mentioned in the teaching that apply?
+- Some modern forms of wrong views might include how wrong views are proliferated via modern technology, how fake news/propaganda encourages wrong views, materialist view (there is nothing after death), jihadi websites, etc. Spend some time thinking about each of these, if and why it is considered wrong views according to the lamrim, whether it is a complete karma, etc. Are there others not mentioned in the teaching that apply?

 - More aware of how non-virtue is practiced in our modern society and in your own life, resolve to abandon negativity.